-This section of your application should show how you will meet all of the project requirements listed above.
-Use the subheadings and order of the sections below to detail your approach.

-You can refer to the project requirements section of this NOFO for more details on each of these categories.
+This section of your application should show how you will meet all the project requirements listed in the program description.
+Use the subheadings and order of the sections that follow to detail your approach.
+You can refer to the program requirements section of this NOFO for more details on each of these categories.